Rabadash8820/UnityAssemblies/README.md

 </ItemGroup>
 ```

-We do _not_ provide short-hand properties for assemblies stored in `$(UnityModulesPath)`.
+There are _no_ short-hand properties for assemblies stored in `$(UnityModulesPath)`.
 The folder is completely flat, so you can just reference assemblies there by filename.
 If you're unsure of which modules to reference, check out the Unity Scripting Manual.
 Every type includes an `Implemented in` note at the top of the page, telling you in which of Unity's core modules the type is implemented.
 For example, see the screenshot below of the manual page for `Vector2`: